joe-plumb-notes/architecture/confluent-developer.md

 - broker failure and leader election typically takes in the region of 6-10 seconds, so need to allow for this.
 - `max.inflight.requests.per.connection` enables you to issue parallel requests (request pipelining) to a broker.
 Can break ordering guarantees.
 So, if sensitive, set this to 1, or use an idempotent producer (more later).
 - Batch of messages succeeds or fails atomically (all succeed or all fail).
 Don't have a massive batch size because if (when) it fails, creates lot of overhead.
+- Use `min.insync.replicas` with `acks=all` to increase the durability further.
+Requires a certain number of in sync replicas in order for produce operation to succeed.
+Trade off between availability and durability.
+2 is a good number.
+This is a topic config property.

 #### `send()` and Callbacks
 - `send(record, null)` is preferred.
 The second parameter is an implementation of a `Callback` interface with an `onCompletion` method, that will be called by the sender thread when the ack comes back from the broker.